In this article, we will look at the best midfielders for your Fantasy Champions League team in Matchday 1 in the new 2023/24 season?

 - If you pick him, you must accept that he will be benched sometimes due to rotation among Man City players

-- Sané can be an absolute beast in the Champions League
+- Sané can be an absolute beast in the Champions League, but this season is yet to show it

 - Proven UCL Fantasy asset

-- 3 goals in the Bundesliga this season
+- 8 goals and 11 assists in the Bundesliga this season

 - on penalties